robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Increasing land cover resolution lead to a decrease in availability of patchy and rare habitats and, correspondingly, lower connectivity of individuals in these habitats.
-Temporal windows highlighted clear periods of increased sociality across individuals.
-Finally, increasing number of observations lead to a stabilizing in network measures.
+Temporal windows highlighted clear periods of increased sociality among individuals.
+Finally, increasing number of observations lead to a general stabilizing in network metrics.
 As such, scale is inherently tied to the generation of multilayer networks and metrics evaluating them, as well as the individual layers that make them up.

 Monolayer network approaches have been increasingly used to link social network position with individual fitness, including in primates (Brent,